shift-xd/MyEspCanLive/Firmware/README.md

 <div align="center">
 Hi !
 There is a .ino which you can open in the Arduino IDE and modify the variables such as api key and ssid <3

-There is also a .bin firmware which you can flash to test this project out that does not require an api key neither libraries straight flash to test also dont misuse that firmware also note that to let that have internet please turn on hotspot on your phone and set ssid and password to 1234 and 12345678 respectively :)
+There is also a precompiled .bin firmware which you can flash to test this project out that does not require an api key neither libraries straight flash to test also dont misuse that firmware also note that to let that have internet please turn on hotspot on your phone and set ssid and password to 1234 and 12345678 respectively :)